inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/README.md

 ## Overview

-**Adapting Yoav Bergner's three famous questions**

-* What this is project about?
+The overarching goal of the project is to assess whether infant media exposure is associated with weight/bmi trajectories during their infant to early childhood periods.
+As there are documented negative effects of foreground media exposure for toodlers and infants, the study will assist in determining possible cause for intervention.
+Some of the negative effects are
+* Decreased energy expenditure
+* Incresed caloric intake
+* Decreased sleep duration
+These effects lead to obesity.

 * Who are involved?
 * What are we trying to achieve?
-* Why does it matter?

-**PLACEHOLDER BELOW**

-The overarching goal of the project is to assess whether infant media exposure is associated with weight/bmi trajectories during their infant to early childhood periods.
 In order to examine that association, media exposure data and weight/bmi data need to be synchronized (exactly how the response will be modeled as a function of the predictors is to be determined, but a first step is examining aligned data).
-As can be seen below in our short data snippet, media exposure and weight/bmi are collected at **asynchronous** time points.
-Our goal is to impute these missing data (eventually multiply impute) at missing time points via different techniques, beginning with **linear interpolation**.
-For more on **linear interpolation**, please see the *Appendix* section.

 ### Data